Lunoastro/thegoodthebadtheugly_coding_learning/c_language/README.md

 Arrays seem to be immutable no matter if you declare it with `[num]` or `[]` The & operator is used to get the address of a variable to which the user input will be saved to

+An enum is a special type that represents a group of constants (unchangeable values).